Bangkok Itinerary (4 Days): A Curated Insider’s Guide

 Talai Noi

 Talat Noi is one of my favourite neighbourhoods in Bangkok and it’s a must during your 4 days Bangkok itinerary.
-It’s relatively new, in the sense that it’s actually a very old neighbourhood but it’s been regentrified recently with an abundance of art gallery spaces, boutiques, cafes and street art.
+It’s relatively new, in the sense that it’s actually a very old neighborhood but it’s been regentrified recently with an abundance of art gallery spaces, boutiques, cafes, and street art.

 Talat Noi is full of incredible places to discover everywhere you turn.
 Some of the best coffee shops and tea houses are here as well as Warehouse 30, a couple space of boutiques and galleries.